cmu-phil/py-tetrad/pytetrad/R/README.md

 We give these instructions below.

-1. It is necessary to install a JDK.
-For this, see our Wiki article, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

-1. If JAVA_HOME is not already set to the correct location of your Java installation above, you'll need to [set JAVA_HOME](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux#:~:text=On%20the%20Desktop%2C%20right%2Dclick,Variable%20value%20and%20click%20OK.) to the path of the Java installation you want to use for py-tetrad.
+1.If you don't have one, install a Java JDK.
+Any version 1.8+ (i.e., 8+) will do for this.
+For very verbose isntrucitons, see [here](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

+1. In the file ~/.bash_profile, add this line:

+export JAVA_HOME=[..path..to...your...java...jdk...]

+and save.
+If you don't know where you JDK is, in a Terminal window type `which java`.

-1. Make sure you are using the latest Python--at least 3.7--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).
+1. Make sure you are using the latest Python--at least 3.7--if not, [update it](https://www.pythoncentral.io/how-to-update-python/).

-1. We use causal-learn.
-For installation instructions, see the [Docs for the causal-learn package](https://causal-learn.readthedocs.io/en/latest/).

-1. We use the JPype package to interface Python with Java.
-For installation instructions, see the [Docs for the JPype box](https://jpype.readthedocs.io/en/latest/).

-1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, google and install that for your machine type.

-Then (for instance, on a Mac) in a terminal window, cd to a directory where you want the cloned project to appear and type the following--again, as above, make sure JAVA_HOME is set correctly to your java path:
+1. In a new Terminal window (to grab the JAVA_HOME you just set), do some pip installs:

+pip install causal-learn
+pip install JPype1

+1. Finally, (for instance, on a Mac), in your User direction (~), type the following to clone this repository:

 ```
 git clone https://github.com/cmu-phil/py-tetrad/